AU-COBRA/ConCert/examples/README.md

 the same contract as above, but introduce a reentrancy issue into it.
 We then formally prove that this version of the Congress does _not_ satisfy the property proven for the other version.
-This is proven by using one of our implementations of our semantics and just asking Coq to compute.
+This is proven by using one of our implementations of our semantics and just asking Rocq to compute.

-In [LocalBlockchainTests.v](../examples/congress/LocalBlockchainTests.v) we test that Coq is able to compute with the Congress by deploying it and interacting with it using one of our implementations of blockchains.
+In [LocalBlockchainTests.v](../examples/congress/LocalBlockchainTests.v) we test that Rocq is able to compute with the Congress by deploying it and interacting with it using one of our implementations of blockchains.
 We also specialize the proof shown about to our actual implementations of the execution layer described above.